atu-se/atu.innomadic.com/courses/ase/project.md

 # Screens

-Each screen should have a menu with the following buttons:
+Each screen should have a menu with the following buttons prominently displayed:
 - Home
 - Listing
 - Create Report